 A succession plan upholds the company’s vision and mission, ensuring that owners and executives understand the business’s future direction.
 The board can often be fixated on the company’s values.
 The members wish to maintain the company’s culture, and the way values are being implemented.
-With a well-charted succession plan, the board would have the confidence in new leaders to maintain continuity in the company’s broader intangible objectives.
+With a well-charted succession plan, the board would have the confidence in new leaders to maintain continuity in the company’s broader intangible succession planning objectives.

 A succession plan also creates awareness about the quality and strength of your high-potential employees.
 High-potentials exhibit high levels of skills in their current role and a high propensity for taking up more significant future responsibilities and challenges.
 Your awareness about an employee’s ability to take on critical future roles makes your workforce future-ready, providing a distinct business advantage.
-IBM is an excellent example of internal succession planning done right.
+IBM is an excellent succession planning example of internal succession done right.

 Amid a fast-transforming business landscape, a thorough succession plan bolsters your chances of managing disruptions.
 Only able and visionary corporate leaders can embrace the risks and uphold the company’s reputation and long-term growth.
 This enables them to focus on longer-term business opportunities.